 Promising Young Woman is a dark and wickedly smart tale of revenge.
 And in response to my opening comment about ABC’s Revenge – this film makes that series look like it should be rated G.

 While messy in parts, the storyline feels as unpredictable and (sometimes as shaky) as Cassie’s mental health.
-That being said, as a female, you can’t help but root for this twisted superhero of sorts who is identifying and targeting the men who usually identify, target, and take advantage of females.
+That being said, as a female, I can’t help but root for this twisted superhero of sorts who is identifying and targeting the men who usually identify, target, and take advantage of females.

 Carey Mulligan delivers one of the best performances of 2020 in this role, and I suspect that we’ll see her nominated come award season here in a few months.
 Her performance paired with Fennell’s engrossing script packs a strong emotional punch – causing the viewer to be uncomfortable and anxious for the full run-time.
 The twists and turns here allow every side of Cassie to shine through – and Mulligan nails every one of them.